1965 Samar division plebiscite: Aftermath

 The provisions of Republic Act No. 4221 went into effect following the election of the first local officials of the new provinces on November 14, 1967.
-However, the last governor of undivided Samar, Esteban Piczon, had continued as the first governor of Western Samar from 1965 to 1967, while incumbent Samar representatives—Eladio Balite (1st district), Fernando Veloso (2nd district) and Felipe Abrigo (3rd district)—had already been re-elected for the newly created lone districts of Northern, Western, and Eastern Samar, respectively, concurrently with the 1965 plebiscite ahead of the 6th Congress.
+However, the last governor of undivided Samar, Esteban Piczon, had continued as the first governor of Western Samar from 1965 to 1967.
+Meanwhile, the incumbent Samar representatives—Eladio Balite (1st district), Fernando Veloso (2nd district) and Felipe Abrigo (3rd district)—were first re-elected to their original seats in concurrently with the 1965 plebiscite before being redistricted to the newly created lone districts of Northern, Western, and Eastern Samar, respectively, for the duration of the 6th Congress.
 Calbayog, having been part of Samar's 1st district along with the present-day towns of Northern Samar, became part of Western Samar's lone district.